Dangers From Contaminants In Unregulated Private Wells

 Source of contamination: Present in many household products and widely used in agriculture and industry, these chemicals can contaminate groundwater through waste disposal, spills, and surface water run-off.

-ConsequencesExposure to high levels of organic chemicals can damage kidneys, liver, circulatory system, nervous system, and reproductive system.
+ConsequencesExposure to high levels of organic chemicals can damage the kidneys, liver, circulatory system, nervous system, and reproductive system.

 • Radionuclides (i.e., radioactive forms of elements such as uranium and radium)